AnghelLeonard/Hibernate-SpringBoot/README.md

 **Note**: For a list of pros and cons of *offset vs keyset* please check my book: [Java Persistence Performance Illustrated Guide](https://leanpub.com/java-persistence-performance-illustrated-guide).

 **Description:** When we rely on an *offset* paging we have the performance penalty induced by throwing away *n* records before reached the desired *offset*.
 Larger *n* leads to a significant performance penalty.
-When we have a large *n* is better to rely on Keyset pagination which maintain a "constant" time for large datasets.
+When we have a large *n* is better to rely on *keyset* pagination which maintain a "constant" time for large datasets.
 In order to understand how bad *offset* can perform please check this [article](http://allyouneedisbackend.com/blog/2017/09/24/the-sql-i-love-part-1-scanning-large-table/):

 Screenshot from that article:
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootKeysetPagination/offset.png)